zwelhtetyan/foodie/README.md

-## An Ecommerce Application using React + Firebase and more
+## An E-commerce Application using React + Firebase and more

 ### Features